 The world of connected fitness equipment has blown up this year.
 Many gyms and studios have shut down in the pandemic, and a lot more of us are working from home.
 Naturally, we want to be able to work out at home as well.
-There are many things to consider when deciding which piece of connected fitness equipment is best for you, such as modality, price point, and additional membership costs.
-For me, I like to switch my exercise routine up, so I appreciate the option of being able to do different exercise modalities within one system.
+There are a lot of things to consider when deciding which piece of connected fitness equipment is best for you, such as modality, price point, and additional membership costs.
+For me, I like to switch my workouts up, so I appreciate the option of different exercise modalities within one system.

-That's why I absolutely love the MYX Plus!
-The MYX Plus is a full-body exercise system that includes a stationary Star Trac bike, bike stabilizing mat, extra-large floor mat, foam roller, set of free weights and kettlebell (in increments of your choice), resistance band, and a Polar OH1 Heart Rate Monitor.
-It truly is an all-encompassing total body workout system, and it comes at a lower price point than its top competitors, which is huge!
-I highly recommend The MYX Plus to anyone looking for an accessible, affordable, all-encompassing connected fitness system.
+That's why I've been using MYX Plus.
+MYX Plus is a full-body exercise system that includes a stationary Star Trac bike, bike stabilizing mat, extra-large floor mat, foam roller, set of free weights and kettlebell (in increments of your choice), resistance band, and a Polar OH1 Heart Rate Monitor.
+It's a great option for anyone looking to bring the studio experience home with them.

 The MYX Plus

 Bottom line: The MYX Plus is a full-body connected fitness system that includes all of the extras you need to perform different exercise modalities and transfer seamlessly from the bike to the floor.

 - Swivel HD 22-inch touchscreen

 - All equipment necessary for small home gym included

 - New to the mix